ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Alchemy/README.md

 **Assumption**

 Using our original Hypothesis we are only improving the "not None" relations which were misclassified by relation Classifier in our training dataset.
-We are not concerned with the False positives for None relation ( because we have written the rules/hard constraints considering that we would receive Rtypes of relations whose Gold Truth is not none while Testing in the test.db files) ,hence we are not display the None relations in the Classification reports.
+We are not concerned with the False positives for None relation ( because we have written the rules/hard constraints considering that we would receive Rtypes of relations whose Gold Truth is not none while Testing in the test.db files) ,hence we are not displaying the None relations in the Classification reports.

 For reference :